 At the most basic level, foundation plantings are simply beds of plants (often dominated by shrubs) installed along house foundations.
 The classic style consists of three parts:

-- And plantings that bridge the gap between these.
+- Plantings that bridge the gaps between these

-Traditionally, shrubs were installed along a house wall to hide the raised house foundations that were prevalent at the time in some regions.
-Many no longer feel the need to install such shrubs, because home styles have changed (less house foundation to hide).
-At the very least, such critics would argue, while parts 1 and 2 above may still be desirable in some circumstances, there is usually no need to bridge the gap between these (that is, part 3).
+Traditionally, shrubs were installed along a house wall to hide the raised concrete foundations that were prevalent at the time in some regions.
+Many no longer feel the need to install such shrubs, because home styles have changed: There's less house foundation to hide.
+That's why some designers now choose to install only an entryway planting and corner plantings: They feel there's no need to bridge the gap between these.

 - While a raised house foundation may be unattractive, a long uninterrupted wall of vinyl siding isn’t especially appealing, either.